neethj/Comparative-study-of-ML-and-DL-models-on-music-genre-classifier/README.md

 ## Results
 The CNN model trained using spectrogram shows an accuracy of 92%.
-The second best performing model is the RNN-LSTM model which displays an accuracy of 80% when trained using MFCC
+The second best performing model is the RNN-LSTM model which displays an accuracy of 80% when trained using MFCC.
+Deep learning models display higher performance compared to machine learning approaches in this study.